thesabareesh/stock-hawk/README.md

 #Stock hawk
-TODO: An Android app for monitoring stocks.
+An Android app for monitoring stocks.
 This is Project No.3 in the Android Developer Nano-degree.

 1. The App Displays Current Stock Prices & Price Changes.
 2. The App Uses Yahoo Stock API for the Data.